types and groups of farm animals. GROUPS OF FARM ANIMALS, Meaning of farm animals

 The types that are kept for the production of eggs are called Layers.

 The dual-purpose chicken is meant to produce both egg and meat.

 Adult male chicken is called

-The young one of both sexes is called chick
+The young one of both sexes is called a chick

 A castrated male cock is called Capon

 Those types reared for the production of hatchable eggs are called parent stock.

 CLASSIFICATION OF CATTLE ACCORDING TO THEIR USES